It takes more than one kind of telescope to see the light

 Left: If an all-wave telescope were made, it would be on the wish list for both professional and amateur observers.
 On the tree, the planets are represented in order of their distance from the Sun (at the top).

 Several multi-wavelength observatories have already flown - Skylab, the Solar Maximum Mission, and the Solar and Heliospheric Observatory (SOHO).
 The Skylab space station in particular is hailed as a good model for conducting multi-wavelength studies in space.
 Launched in 1973, Skylab had eight coordinated telescopes located on its Apollo Telescope Mount (ATM).
 The eight telescopes studied the Sun's spectrum from X-ray almost down to infrared, all with very high quality resolution.
 Skylab was coordinated with ground-based astronomers as well.
-Whenever ground observers detected active solar prominences, flares, or mass ejections, they would notify the astronauts, who would then point their telescopes to record the event.

 Right: Skylab space station orbiting Earth in 1973.